JJ/granada-off/text/freemasonry.md

 is a Monument to the Rotarians, which were actually founded by freemasons and, in fact, started recruiting withing the lodges of the places where they were established.
-Not a secret but rather a philantropist society itself, its relationship to Granada is lost to me, although there is
+Not a secret but rather a philantropic society itself, its relationship to Granada is lost to me, although there is
 [apparently a local chapter](http://www.ideal.es/granada/v/20120609/granada/rotarios-reunen-granada-20120609.html) with 32 members in 2012.